 Implementing technology into your supply chain management an important technique for increasing efficiency in last mile delivery solutions.
 New innovative last mile delivery and fulfillment technology allows retailers to automate traditionally manual processes: from deciding where to fulfill orders from, to dispatching orders to different fleets or drivers across multiple geographic locations based on multiple variables. .

 Today, 3 out of 4 retailers expect to work with carriers for last mile delivery.
 Whether they are shipping companies, restaurants, or retailers, businesses who deliver often use a variety of third party delivery fleets.
 Many utilize third-party fleets as well as independent, crowdsourced drivers, often in combination with an in-house fleet.
 Being able to manage drivers from third party sources on the same dashboard and through the same system as your own fleet is crucial for scaling last mile delivery operations.

-When planning order fulfillment, choosing the right last mile carrier is of the utmost importance .
+When planning order fulfillment, Evaluating and choosing the best last mile carrier for your business is of the utmost importance .
 At the end of the day, the carrier is the face of your brand when it finally meets your customer.
-Evaluating and choosing the correct last mile carriers is critical.
+Evaluating right last mile carriers based on your specific needs is critical.
 Having access to statistics for companies can be an advantage, as you’ll be able to see the rate of on-time delivery and the reasons for missed deliveries or a windows.